gitGNU/gnu_stribog/README.txt

 We don't need newlib, and stribog main board has no contacts to connect with gdb.

-This sequence worked on RedHat 7.3 and Fedora Core IV (32-bit).
+This sequence worked on RedHat 7.3 and Fedora Core 4 (32-bit).

 It is more difficult to install geda and friends.
 I shall tell it another time.